Rainbow-Dreamer/sf2_loader/README.md

                       show_msg=False,
                       **read_args)

-# current_chord: the midi file path
+# current_chord: the MIDI file path

 # decay - clear_program_change: same as play_piece

 # instruments: the list of the instruments you want to play, the sf2 loader
-# will use this instrument list instead of the instrument settings in the midi file,
+# will use this instrument list instead of the instrument settings in the MIDI file,
 # note that this instruments list must be the same length as the number of tracks
-# of the midi file
+# of the MIDI file

 # length - show_msg: same as play_piece